uicgrog/pieshell/README.md

 **Note:** Don't forget to run ```npm install``` to download the packages listed in the ```package.json``` before trying to get it running.

+**Note:** Comment out dev tools in electron-start.js for transparent window.

 *More to come soon.*

-**Note:** comment out dev tools in electron-start.js for transparent window.
+## To Do's

+- drop down buttons
+- abridged window
+- event listeners
+- json file of names of menu, commands, etc.
+- sending qsub cmd through connected session
+- click through transparent window allowing what's behind to be selected
+- 3 wedge listeners
+- disabled wedges